AI4Finance-Foundation/FinRL/README.md

 </a>

 ## Support various markets
-   Support more markets, so that the users can test their stategies.
+   Support more markets for users to test their stategies.
 ## SOTA DRL algorithms
-   Maintain a pool of DRL algorithms that can be treated as SOTA implementations.
+   Maintain a pool of SOTA DRL algorithms.
 ## Benchmarks for typical trading tasks
-   To help quants have better evaluations, will maintain benchmarks for many trading tasks, upon which you can improve for your own tasks.
+   To help quants have better evaluations, we will maintain benchmarks for many trading tasks, upon which you can improve for your own tasks.
 ## Support live trading
-   Supporting live trading can close the simulation-reality gap, it will enable quants to switch to the real market when they are confident with their strategies.
+   Supporting live trading can close the simulation-reality gap, which allows quants to switch to the real market when they are confident with the results.

 # LICENSE